-Freshman residents are required to be on a meal plan regardless of room placement.
+Freshman (First Time in College) residents are required to be on a meal plan regardless of room placement.
 Freshman meal plans are designed as a combination plan for weekly swipes used in the all-you-care-to-eat facility called Marketplace at Doan along with declining balance dollars (DBs) to be used in retail locations.

 Combination plans include a weekly meal swipe component and declining balance dollars (DBs).
 Meals per week must be used in the period designated and meal swipes re-set on Sunday each week.
 All meal plan balances are forfeited at the end of the winter semester.

 Declining Balance dollars (DBs) function like a dining debit card and can be used at any on-campus retail locations, including the C-store and P.O.D.
 (Provisions on Demand) areas in Ryder and Curtiss Hall.
 Unexpended declining balance dollars roll over from the fall to winter semester, however, remaining declining balance dollars are forfeited at the end of winter semester.